Q. What is E-Verify?

 Q. What type of Employers opt to use an E-Verify Employer Agent?

-A. Employers who don't have a computer or access to high speed Internet or employers who simply don't want the responsibility and/or fuss with the time consuming task of verifying workers.
-Using an E-Verify Employer Agent relieves the company from having to train internal staff in the E-Verify procedure and any number of internal employees can be appointed to process I-9s without the necessity of each having a separate user name and password.
+A. Employers who don't have or don't want access to high speed Internet or employers who simply don't want the responsibility and/or fuss with the time consuming task of verifying workers.
+Using an E-Verify Employer Agent relieves the company from having to train internal staff in the E-Verify procedure.
+Any number of internal employees can be appointed to process I-9s without the necessity of each having a separate user name and password and each having to pass the online mastery test.
+Businesses that use an E-Verify Employer Agent can designate any one of their employees to coordinate with the E-Verify agent.
 Businesses that benefit from outsourcing to an E-Verify Employer Agent are commonly Manufacturers, Federal Contractors, Building Contractors, Restaurants, Motels, Hotels, employers with high worker turnover, and employers of all categories that simply don't want the bother of doing it themselves.

 Q. If an employer uses an authorized E-Verify Employer Agent, does that employer have to register with the DHS?